IzioDev/rusty-kaspa/README.md

 The [Crescendo Hardfork](docs/crescendo-guide.md) took place on May 5, 2025, at approximately 15:00 UTC.
 The fork has transitioned the network from a blockrate of 1 BPS to that of 10 BPS, and incorporated several major KIPs.

+## Libp2p Relay Metadata (Protocol v9)

+Phase 10 of the TCP hole-punch rollout adds a dedicated service bit and advertised bridge port to every `Version` message so that private nodes can discover relay-capable peers immediately from the gossip set.
+The metadata is persisted in RocksDB, included in the `RequestAddresses`/`Addresses` flows, and surfaced via RPC:

+- `kaspa-cli getpeeraddresses --json` now emits `services`/`relayPort` per entry (bit `0x1` marks relays).
+- `kaspa-cli getconnectedpeerinfo --json` reports the same fields for active peers alongside the existing libp2p telemetry (peer ID, multiaddr, relay usage).
+- `kaspa-cli getlibpstatus` remains the quickest way to confirm whether a node is currently running as a public relay or in client-only mode.

+Nodes older than protocol 9 neither advertise nor consume this capability bit and therefore should not be relied on as relays for private deployments.

 ## Installation